 Massachusetts Gilbert Grants

 Massachusetts Gilbert Grants are for dependent undergraduate students residing in state with exceptional financial need.
 Students must be enrolled in at least 12 credits per semester in order to be eligible for this grant.
 First consideration will be given to those students who meet the BAC priority deadline.

 Many states offer additional resources to their students, even if they are studying outside their state of residence.
 Students are encouraged to contact their state’s education financing authority for further details.

-Private loans are available to assist students with their educational expenses at the BAC.
-Eligibility for an alternative loan is based on the borrower's credit rating.
+Private educational loans are available to assist students with their educational expenses at the BAC.
+Eligibility for a private loan is based on the borrower's credit rating.
 In most cases, a co-signer is required.
-The interest rate varies according to the lender.
-The student does not have to complete a FAFSA to apply for alternative education loans.
-It is recommended that students apply for Federal Stafford Loans and grants before applying for an alternative education loan.
-Please contact the financial aid office at: (617) 585-0125 if you are experiencing difficulty obtaining private loans.
+The interest rate and repayment options vary according to the lender.
+Students do not have to complete a FAFSA to apply for private loans.
+It is recommended that students apply for Federal Stafford Loans and grants before applying for a private loan.

 The BAC is approved by the Higher Education Coordinating Board's State Approving Agency for enrollment of those eligible to receive benefits under Title 38 and Title 10, of the U.S. Code to authorize veteran's benefit programs for all degree programs currently offered, as well as the Landscape Institute certificate programs.